 Itinerary planning is one of the major functions and day-to-day activities of a travel agency.
-The travel agency may sell ready-made tour packages or design tailor made customized tour itineraries for according to their clients requirements.
-Tour itinerary should be carefully planed just because of it involves a lot of work.
-In this article we are going to explain how to plan successful tour itinerary, what’s including it and key terms on it.
+The travel agency may sell ready-made tour packages or design tailor-made customized tour itineraries according to their client’s requirements.
+Tour itineraries should be carefully planned just because it involves a lot of work.
+In this article, we are going to explain how to plan a successful tour itinerary, what’s included in it, and the key terms on it.

-we can summarize it like this, itinerary is used to identify the origin, destination and all the halts in a traveler’s journey.
+we can summarize it like this, tour itinerary is used to identify the origin, destination, and all the halts in a traveler’s journey.

 Segments of an itinerary